-Innergex is pleased to present the Griffin Trail Wind Project, a 225 MW wind farm located in Knox and Baylor Counties, near the community of Vera in north-west Texas.
+Innergex is pleased to present the Griffin Trail Wind Project, a 225 megawatt (MW) wind farm located in Knox and Baylor Counties, near the community of Vera in north-west Texas.

 Griffin Trail will be sited on approximately 26,000 acres of land and consist of 80 2.8 MW GE wind turbines with an annual power generation of about 800,000 MWh.
 The power generated will be fed into the ERCOT transmission grid.

-The Project will power approximately 57,000 Texan households annually with clean, renewable energy.
+The Project will produce enough electricity to power the equivalent of approximately 57,000 Texan households annually with clean, renewable energy.

 Our passion to produce renewable energy stems from our profound belief that we can all make a difference in making the world a better place for future generations.
 At Innergex, environmental sustainability is a key part of our development strategy.
 We are driven by the belief that what we do matters as much as how we do it by developing projects that avoid, minimize, mitigate or offset the impacts on the surrounding area.